Wild Game Recipes

 Tim Farmer's Venison Stew

 There’s a secret ingredient absent from most stews: red currant jelly.
-Farmer learned the secret from a French chef who happened to be visiting his daughter, who was Farmer’s neighbor at the time.
+Farmer learned the secret from a French chef who happened to be visiting his daughter, Farmer’s neighbor at the time.
 “He was a chef on a French polar expedition in the 1950s,” Farmer said.
 “He told his wife that he’d be gone three months, and he was gone three years.”

 Farmer experimented with his stew recipe for over a decade before settling on the final version.
 If you’re cleaning out your freezer this spring, try this recipe.
 You won’t be disappointed.